Them Are Us Too

 Them Are Us Too was an American dream pop and darkwave band, consisting of Kennedy Ashlyn and Cash Askew.
 The duo formed in 2012 while both were students at University of California, Santa Cruz.
 After signing to Dais Records, they released their debut album Remain.
-Askew died in the Ghost Ship warehouse fire in 2016, after which Ashlyn finished their second album Amends, retired the Them Are Us Too, and began releasing solo music as SRSQ.
+Askew died in the Ghost Ship warehouse fire in 2016, after which Ashlyn finished their second album Amends, retired the Them Are Us Too name, and began releasing solo music as SRSQ.

 Band development

 Them Are Us Too (TAUT) was formed as a "solo high school bedroom noise pop project" by Kennedy Ashlyn.
 She had grown up listening to 1980s music, such as the B-52s, Cocteau Twins, and Dead Can Dance.
 At five years old, she began singing in a choir, and she also participated in musical theater.
 She did opera training in college.

 In 2012, Ashlyn and Askew met at University of California, Santa Cruz at Askew's 19th birthday party.
 The party had a "goth" theme, and attendants listened to music such as Cocteau Twins, The Sisters of Mercy, and Depeche Mode.
 The two bonded over shared musical tastes at the party.

 Askew had grown up in San Francisco, California.
 She identified as transgender and used feminine pronouns.
 She first learned guitar from her stepfather, Sunny Haire, who was the former manager of the Lexington Club.
 In an interview, Askew explained, "As a young teenager, I was definitely attracted to goth and new wave in part because of the androgyny.
 And that aesthetic gave me a way to explore my gender expression before I could even come to terms with being transgender.”
 While at UC Santa Cruz, she was a student at Kresge College.

 One day after the birthday party, Ashlyn invited Askew to join her band.
 As Ashlyn recalled, "The day after the party, I was playing one of the only three Them Are Us Too shows that I did without Cash, at this weird hippy commune.
 We were drinking moonshine, walking around arm in arm, and I was just like, 'You should be in my band.'
 It was pretty immediate—day one: friends; day two: bandmates.
 We’d always call her birthday our 'friendaversary,' and then the next day is our 'bandaversary.'In their first session, Askew attempted to play the synthesizer, but she then switched to the guitar.